 - Learn more about DC, including culture and history

-- Certificate from the Georgetown University Law Center Program on Innovative Policing
+- Certificate from the Georgetown University Law Center’s Center for Innovations in Community Safety

 - Opportunity to meet with and be mentored by senior MPD personnel

 - The fellowship program requires approximately eighteen months of participation to qualify for the Georgetown certificate

 - Fellows are required to participate in a monthly workshop offered by the Georgetown University Law Center

 - Fellows are required to participate in organized community engagement projects

 - Monthly workshops and community engagement projects are held each month on a pre-set days